randyos-org/randyos/readme.md

 -------------------

 Contact me at <samuel.fiedler@proton.me>.
 Licensed under GPLv3.
 Read it in the `LICENSE` file.
+The version scheme is MAJOR.MINOR.PATCH.
+**Currently, the code does not work.
+It will exit with "err: integer overflow".
+I will add the version tags after the first working version**